 Any list of best new beers tends to be dominated by less-than-traditional styles these days, but there are other reasons why a simple lager or pale ale brewed in 2019 can struggle to capture the attention of beer fans.
 For one, not that many breweries are actually making limited release lagers and giving them a serious push into bars and bottleshops throughout the state.
 Sure, more straightforward lagers might be turning up in more core ranges but they don't make a splash like a NEIPA or barrel-aged beer.
 Yet, make a lager with German hops, let it sit in a tank for five weeks or more, then whack it in a blue and white Bavarian-inspired tinnie and you've got a beer that can still stand out amid a sea of haze, fruit, funk and acid.

 Burnley Helles was launched for the brewery's month-long Oktoberfest celebrations, which saw head brewer Michael Stanzel brew twelve German-inspired beers to pour at the Richmond brewpub as it was transformed into a German beer hall.
 The beer itself seemed to have transformative qualities too: the soft, grainy sweetness, spice, a soft bitterness and a hint of sulphur had the ability to lift you from the bars of Melbourne and straight into Munich's Englischer Garten.
-Will Ziebell Crafty Cabal Member offer at Burnley Brewing: 2-for-1 Beers Every Day at Burnley
+Will Ziebell Crafty Cabal Member offer at Burnley Brewing: 2-for-1 Pints Every Day at Burnley

 Deeds Brewing & Carwyn Cellars The Traveller